Skip to Main Content

 Lenders may require a business owner to provide an asset or assets which will act as collateral to secure the loan.
 When you provide business collateral, you may receive lower rates or longer repayment terms.

-Most business loans also require business owners to provide a personal guarantee.
+Most bank loans for business also require business owners to provide a personal guarantee.
 If you fail to pay back your loan, a personal guarantee gives the lender the right to come after your personal assets.
 Even if your business is established as a limited liability company (LLC), a lender has the right to hold you personally liable if you default on a business loan.

 Unlike personal loans or other lending options, funds have to be applied to business operations.
 Some loan types may even stipulate which part of the business, such as equipment financing, which goes exclusively towards the equipment listed on the loan.